|

 I

-work in the pro wrestling industry, and I have worked
+work in the pro wrestling industry, and I have

-the WWF/Titan Sports.
-I am in fact an ex Pro Wrestling
+along side the WWF/Titan Sports.
+I am in fact

-Editor for a world-wide paid newsletter, Agent, and
+an ex Pro Wrestling Editor for a world-wide paid

 Everywhere

-I go... all over the country... when wrestling is
+I go... all over the country... when wrestling

-brought up, almost immediately the person discusses
+is brought up, almost immediately the person discusses

 "the glory of days" of wrestling.
-The times
+The

-involvement in the sport.
+came from Cyndi's involvement in the sport.

 Back

-in the mid 80's, wrestling was looked upon as both
+in the mid 80's, wrestling was looked upon as

+of the sport.
 (And it is a sport).
-Back then, the WWF was just starting
+Back then,

-to become this huge entity of popularity.
-On the road
+entity of popularity.
+On the road of major success

-the bigtime, thus creating sports entertainment on
+bigtime, thus creating sports entertainment on

 a grand scale.
-The involvement with Cyndi, Mr. T,
+The involvement with Cyndi, Mr.

-Liberacci, Aretha Franklin, Billy Martin,, Danny DeVitto,
+T, Liberacci, Aretha Franklin, Billy Martin,,

-Joe Piscapo, and many others made the WWF one of the
+Danny DeVitto, Joe Piscapo, and many others made

-you had wrestlers that were called "faces"
+it's time.
+Unlike today, you had wrestlers that

-and others called "heels".
-(Good guys and
+"heels".
+(Good guys and bad guys).
+This

 If

-your not clear about her involvement then read on.
+your not clear about her involvement then read

-Cyndi's popularity.
-Albano claimed that he got her
+about Cyndi's popularity.
+Albano claimed that

-to defend herself on WWF shows as well as on MTV (Piper's
+then started to defend herself on WWF shows as

-Pit and MTV Programs).
-This "issue" or "angle"
+This "issue" or "angle" then

-then prompted the music world and the wrestling world
+prompted the music world and the wrestling world

 to get involved.
 Artists like, Tina Turner, Little